-Bernard Herrmann Composer Toolkit contains an absolute wealth of content, up and beyond Spitfire Audios usual generous packagings.
-Interestingly, they have opted to include prerecorded phrases and double-tracked instruments this time, which I felt was a little counterintuitive at first.
+Bernard Herrmann Composer Toolkit contains an absolute wealth of content, up and beyond Spitfire Audios’ usual generous packaging.
+Interestingly, they opted to include prerecorded phrases and double-tracked instruments this time, which I felt was a little counterintuitive at first.
 Phrase-based libraries get my hackles up at the best of times, but after trialling the software for 2-weeks now I understand the reasoning behind this, and in fact, greatly appreciate the new approach Spitfire Audio has taken here.

-The key thing to remember with this library is its a ‘toolkit’, not so much an orchestra recreation.
-Yes, you get the full bread and butter orchestral patches, but also an excellent selection of FX like stabs, swells and chatter.
-Some very interesting marcato articulations, trills, brushed spiccato, col legno and the likes.
-Percussion contains your usual suspects, snare, bass drum, timpani – plus a bunch of really strange elements, like exhaust pipes, lion’s roar, ogororo plates and trash cans.
+The key thing to remember with this library is it’s a ‘toolkit’, not so much an orchestra recreation.
+Yes, you get the full bread-and-butter orchestral patches, but also an excellent selection of FX like stabs, swells and chatter.
+Some very interesting marcato articulations, trills, brushed spiccato, col legno and the like.
+Percussion contains your usual suspects, snare, bass drum, timpani – plus a bunch of really strange elements, like exhaust pipes, lion’s roar, ogogoro plates and trash cans.

-The first 5 banks are fairly standard string hi and low options, but the later banks are far more stylised, such as low strings and horns, flutes and clarinets, harp and vibraphone etc. Some very unusual looking patches, but recognisable sounding if you are at anyway familiar with his film work.
-In particular, the low strings and horns are very synonymous for a suspense movie.
-And while the string patches are great, its the unusual horn and woodwinds that give the library its distinctive sound.
-The abundant choice of FX, swells and slides further add interest and character, a toolbox collection this surely is.
+The first 5 banks are fairly standard string high and low options, but the later banks are far more stylised, such as low strings and horns, flutes and clarinets, harp and vibraphone etc. Some very unusual-looking patches, but recognisable sounding if you are at anyway familiar with his film work.
+In particular, the low strings and horns are very synonymous with a suspense movie.
+And while the string patches are great, it’s the unusual horn and woodwinds that give the library its distinctive sound.
+The abundant choice of FX swells and slides further add interest and character, a toolbox collection this surely is.

-Happily, the excellent ostinatum is included, an arpeggiator or sorts that actually sounds good.
+Happily, the excellent Ostinatum is included, an arpeggiator or sorts that actually sounds good.
 On selected short articulations (spicc, shorts, con sord etc) you can apply the generator to make rhythmic vamps and ostinatos.
-Most distinctive of all the patches for me is the studio orchestral chords.
+The most distinctive of all the patches for me is the studio orchestral chords.
 These are the pre-recorded phrase section of the library, containing a massive collection of chord swells, most symbolic of Bernard Herrmann’s style.